travelnxt/appacitive-docs/v1.0/index.md

 !!!javascript!
 ** Conventions **

-1. The javascript SDK is an async library and all data calls are async.
+1. The JavaScript SDK is an async library and all data calls are async.
 Most calls have a signature like `object::method({ success: onSuccess, error: onError })` where `onSuccess` and `onError` are functions that'll get executed in case of the call being a success or a failure respectively.
 2. Every data call also returns a promise.